-Today’s publicity, marketing and product development models are often out of sync with social evolution and the way we experience everyday life.
-That is why it is now more important than ever for professionals in any field to keep in touch with the consumer’s culture, expectations and experiences.
+Today’s product advertising, marketing and development models fail to keep up with the pace of social evolution and the way we live our everyday lives.
+Because of this, never has it been more important for a professional in any field to keep in touch with the consumer’s culture, expectations and experience.

 The aim of the Postgraduate is to help students to construct the critical vision required to identify why things happen, which forces are driving change and how these changes represent new opportunities for businesses.

 – Identify major consumer trends based on a variety of online and offline sources.

 – Analyse consumer trends by learning to identify how and why they come about.